Chaser2143/CS260/README.md

 - **MongoDB Atlas database created**
   - Done!

-40% - Provides backend endpoints for manipulating application data 30% - Stores application data in MongoDB
+- **Provides backend endpoints for manipulating application data & Stores application data in MongoDB**
+  - Done!
+You can see this represented in the '/api/budgets/' endpoint.
+Index.js now calls functions in database.js which will either get everything from the DB, add an expense to a selected budget, or add a budget to the DB.
+It works great!